Adapting Self-Supervised Speech Representations for Cross-lingual Dysarthria Detection in Parkinson's Disease: Generative AI Use Disclosure

 \section{Generative AI Use Disclosure}

-Generative artificial intelligence tools were used solely to assist with language editing and clarity of presentation.
-All research ideas, methodology, experiments, and interpretations were conceived and carried out by the authors, who take full responsibility for the originality, validity, and integrity of the work.
+Generative artificial intelligence tools were used to assist with language editing, clarity of presentation, and code drafting/debugging.
+All research ideas, methodology, experiments, analyses, and interpretations were conceived, verified, and carried out by the authors, who take full responsibility for the originality, validity, and integrity of the work.